A female condom is a soft, loosefitting pouch that's inserted into the vagina before sex to prevent pregnancy and sexually transmitted infections.

 Only two female condoms — the FC1 female condom and its replacement, the FC2 female condom — have Food and Drug Administration approval in the U.S. The FC1 female condom, which is made of plastic (polyurethane), is no longer being produced.
-The FC2 female condom is made of synthetic latex and is pre-lubricated with a silicone-based lubricant.
+The FC2 female condom is made of synthetic latex — safe for those with allergies to natural rubber latex — and is pre-lubricated with a silicone-based lubricant.

 Why it's done

 The female condom helps prevent pregnancy.
+You may also use a female condom to protect against sexually transmitted infections (STIs) during anal sex.
 Among various benefits, the female condom:

 - Is immediately effective